-The mini regulator is the most delicate part of our systems.
+- The mini regulator is the most delicate part of our systems.
 The rest of the system is pretty much bullet proof and will last for generations.

-By it's nature with a lot of small moving parts and susceptibility to damage by liquid you do need to be more careful with your handling of the mini regulator.
+- By it's nature with a lot of small moving parts and susceptibility to damage by liquid you do need to be more careful with your handling of the mini regulator.

-This is a quick video on how to test yours is working correctly if you suspect you have an issue.
+- This is a quick video on how to test yours is working correctly if you suspect you have an issue.

-We should also add that there is the possibility of leaks from the the adapter where the gas screws in and around the bolt labelled 1.8k on the rear, these two can be fixed by tightening those nuts.
+- There is the possibility of leaks from the the adapter where the gas screws in and around the bolt labelled 1.8k on the rear, these two can be fixed by tightening those nuts.